DouniaBK/joe_and_the_chick/README.md

 * Field:

-    The field is a rectangle textpad created using curses.
+    The field is a rectangular textpad created using curses.

 * Barriers: